vlifesystems/rulehunter.com/content/docs/contributing.md

 ---

 ### Code
-Rulehunter is licensed under the GNU Affero General Public License version 3 (AGPLv3).
+Rulehunter is licensed under an MIT Licence.
 Please see the [licence](/docs/licence/) section for more details.

 Rulehunter is written in [Go](https://golang.org) and the [project repo](https://github.com/vlifesystems/rulehunter) is on GitHub.
 Please see the [Contributing Guide](https://github.com/vlifesystems/rulehunter/blob/master/CONTRIBUTING.md) for more details.